-The request before the Commission is to approve a sole source contract with the San Diego County Superintendent of Schools (dba San Diego County Office of Education (SDCOE) for the Learn Well Initiative.
+The request before the Commission is to approve a sole source contract with the San Diego County Superintendent of Schools (dba San Diego County Office of Education (SDCOE)) for the Learn Well Initiative.
 The Learn Well Initiative contract period will be from July 1, 2025 through June 30, 2030.
+SDCOE qualifies for a sole source contract as a provider with unique knowledge, skill, or ability not available from other sources.